 Support

 It’s essential to ask for help because you’ll need it!
 A ‘hyper-care’ period may occur after the “Go-Live” day.
-During this time, your implementation manager and training leads stay in contact with your team for several weeks until they are fully settled with the new software.
+During this time, your implementation manager and training leads stay in contact with your team for several weeks until they are fully settled with the new optical computer software.

 Final Thoughts